Not only will you find an easy marinade below, but you’ll also get the instructions on how to grill shrimp too!

 Versatile Shrimp Marinade

-Although this marinade is the bomb on shrimp, it would be just as delicious on pork, chicken and other seafood.
+Although this marinade is the delicious on shrimp, it would be just as delicious with pork tenderloin, chicken tenders, and other seafood.
 I’m betting it would be great as a simple salad dressing too (just make sure you use it solely on a salad for that batch, nobody wants a foodborne illness).

 Whether you’re looking for something healthy, something simple for weeknights or a main dish the whole family will adore, I’ve got you covered with this Grilled Marinated Shrimp recipe.

 - 2/3 cup olive oil

 - 1/4 cup vinegar (white, red wine, apple cider)